Jim Gilmore: Military service

 In 1971, Gilmore volunteered to serve in the United States Army after attending college, receiving training and preparation for service in the Military Intelligence Corps at the newly created United States Army Intelligence Center at Fort Huachuca in Arizona.
 Gilmore also received rigorous foreign language education at the United States Defense Language Institute in Monterey, California.
 Gilmore then worked for three years in the early 1970s, in the 650th Military Intelligence Group.
 Serving in West Germany during the Vietnam War and fluent in German, he served as a U.S. Army Counterintelligence Agent.

 Legal career

-Gilmore received his J.D. degree from University of Virginia Law School in 1977, A decade later, he was elected Commonwealth's Attorney in Henrico County and was re-elected in 1991.
+Gilmore attended the University of Virginia School of Law, once again classmates with future fellow Virginia governor George Allen, graduating with his J.D. degree in 1977.
+A decade later, he was elected Commonwealth's Attorney in Henrico County and went on to be re-elected in 1991.
+In 1981, Gilmore ran for the Virginia House of Delegates in the 32nd district, however he lost the general election.
 In 1993, he was elected Virginia's attorney general, defeating Democratic nominee William D. Dolan III by more than 10 percentage points (958,982 to 749,565 votes).
 Gilmore resigned in 1997 to run for governor.